dbrekalo/validate-types/documentation/about.md

 # About
-- set expectations for valid property types, check against native (String, Number, Boolean, Array, Object, Date, Function...) or custom constructors.
+- set expectations for valid object field types, check against native (String, Number, Boolean, Array, Object, Date, Function...) or custom constructors.
-- mark properties as required or provide default values.
+- mark required fields and provide default values.
-- run custom validation for each property.
+- run custom validation on each field.
 - extend validator with custom tests or create your own validator.

 ## Install